AustralianBioCommons/Canu/Canu.md

 - Link(s) to the available information / documentation

-Canu assemblys are long and computational time consuming involving multiple separate sub tasks.
+Canu assemblies are long and computational time consuming involving multiple separate sub tasks.
 Canu has its own method of managing this long running workflow and has provisions for submitting jobs to multiple different HPC queue systems.
 The system is restartable and